 Holding Him for the First Time

-First and probably most important tip: Let sleeping hamsters lie.
+The first and probably the most important tip: Let sleeping hamsters lie.
 You do not ever want to disturb your hamster while he's sleeping.
-He may become stressed which can stir up illnesses and health problems.
+He may become stressed, which can stir up illnesses and health problems.
 Plus, a grouchy hamster is more likely a hamster who will bite.

 Once you understand to just let your hamster sleep, handling can be a cinch.
 Just remember to be patient.
 It may take time.